microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### FHIR search responses

-When a search request is successful, you’ll receive a JSON FHIR `Bundle` response containing the Resource(s) returned from the search (if no Resources matched the search criteria, then the `Bundle` will be empty).
+When a search request is successful, you’ll receive a JSON FHIR `Bundle` response containing the Resource instance(s) returned from the search (if no Resource instances matched the search criteria, then the `Bundle` will be empty).
 The `Bundle` Resource in FHIR supports [paging](https://hl7.org/fhir/bundle.html#notes) and many other methods of managing search results.
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` field inside the `Bundle`.

 ## Common Search Parameters